The 2022 QFHSA Fall Conference Workshop Series

-About our Presenters: From LEARN Quebec, our presenters are Debbie Horrocks, Director of the Provincial Resource Team; Christine Truesdale, Director of Pedagogical Services and Educational Technology; and Dianne Conrad, Director of the Virtual Campus.
+- From the LEARN non-profit organization: Debbie Horrocks, Director of the Provincial Resource Team; Christine Truesdale, Director of Pedagogical Services and Educational Technology; and Dianne Conrad, Director of the Virtual Campus.
+It was a true team effort to describe the many Resources Available from LEARN to support students, parents, and school/school board staff.

 Memories from the 2020 Fall Conference